kjx63/Github-Finder-v2-level3/README.md

   - Move getUsers Repo and create Reducer and actions for that (32)

   - Create a new Alert Context (33)

     - Create Reducer and action for alert and setAlert function

+  - Create the Home component which includes Search and User Component and Add page Not Found (34)